beyond-decentralized/AIRport/README.md

 # ![AIRport - Decentralized Relational Platform](/AIRport_logo_2x1.png)

 ## Description <a name="description"></a>
-AIRport allows Decentralized Applications to interoperate by providing an API framework on top of a relational database.
+AIRport allows Distributed Applications to interoperate by providing an API framework on top of a relational database.
 Data is stored in virual Repositories with one Transaction Log per repository.